 Hammer, Sickle, and Soil: The Soviet Drive to Collectivize Agriculture by Jonathan Daly

 This book contains reproductions of more than sixty Soviet propaganda posters from the 1920s and 1930s, selected from a large collection at the Hoover Institution in Stanford, California.
-The posters are colorful and beautifully reproduced, but the book includes no information about the artists who made them, their production or use, and no analyses of them.
+The posters are colorful and beautifully reproduced, but the book includes no information about the artists who made them, minimal information about their production and use, and little analysis of them.
 Instead, the text presents a concise history of Russia and the USSR that focuses on collectivization, dekulakization, and the 1931-1933 Soviet famine.
 The author, Jonathan Daly, a well-published historian at the University of Illinois at Chicago whose work has focused mainly on police forces and crime in Imperial Russia, presents this history in a readable narrative based on recent scholarship and published documents.
 Although he questions the widely-held view of the famine as a Ukrainian genocide, many of his interpretations are ideological rather than evidence-based, and omit important parts of the history.
 This review addresses only the most important of these.

 Daly’s overall perspective derives in part from two general arguments found in most publications on collectivization and the famine.
 The “exploitation argument” holds that Soviet leaders harshly exploited the peasants to finance industrialization and create socialism, and rarely applied policies to benefit peasants.
 The “resistance argument” holds that the Soviet peasants were uniformly hostile to the Soviet regime, resisted its policies violently when they could and passively when they could not, were only concerned about their own income and were indifferent if not hostile to the urban population.
 Both viewpoints are based on statements by Soviet officials and on western social science theories of the mid-twentieth century.
 Daly also employs an oversimplified and ahistorical economic assumption: “it is simply impossible to pay producers less than what the law of supply and demand requires and expect them to continue producing and delivering” (24).